ggrewal99/syncopy/README.md

 # Syncopy page

-This fan-made responsive landing page is a showcase crafted for Syncopy Inc., an esteemed movie production company.
+This fan-made responsive page is a showcase crafted for Syncopy Inc., an esteemed movie production company.

 ## Screenshots